microsoft/forecasting/README.md

 For detailed instructions on how to set up your environment and run examples provided in the repository, on local or a remote machine, please navigate to the [Setup Guide](./SETUP.md).

+## Target Audience
+Our target audience for this repository includes data scientists and machine learning engineers with varying levels of knowledge in forecasting as our content is source-only and targets custom machine learning modelling.
+The utilities and examples provided are intended to be solution accelerators for real-world forecasting problems.

 ## Contributing
 We hope that the open source community would contribute to the content and bring in the latest SOTA algorithm.
 This project welcomes contributions and suggestions.
 Before contributing, please see our [Contributing Guide](./docs/CONTRIBUTING.md).